ryanzhxu/medisync-mobile/README.md

 npm run ios
 ```

-Alternatively, you can also run **npm start** and then enter 'a' for Android or 'i' for iOS to launch the app on your emulator.

 To view with your own mobile device, you must have the **Expo Go** app installed from either the iOS or Google Play Store.
 Then run:
 ```sh
 npm install